floragunncom/search-guard-docs/_content/_docs_installation/sg200_upgrade.md

     searchguard.multitenancy.tenants.enable_global: true
     searchguard.multitenancy.tenants.enable_private: true
     ```
-    Search Guard 2.0.0 does not use the `kibana.yml` file to store the multitenancy configuration.
+    Search Guard 2.0.0 does not use the `kibana.yml` file to store the Multi-Tenancy configuration.
 Instead, the configuration file `sg_frontend_multi_tenancy.yml` is used.
 Therefore, proper configuration needs to be transferred to the `sg_frontend_multi_tenancy.yml` and **removed from the `kibana.yml` file**.
-The file's `sg_frontend_multi_tenancy.yml` syntax is covered in the [Multitenancy configuration](../_docs_kibana/kibana_multitenancy.md#multi-tenancy-configuration) section.
+The file's `sg_frontend_multi_tenancy.yml` syntax is covered in the [Multi-Tenancy configuration](../_docs_kibana/kibana_multitenancy.md#multi-tenancy-configuration) section.
 You will need the updated file version `sg_frontend_multi_tenancy.yml` later if the default configuration introduced in the Search Guard 2.0.0 is inappropriate for you.
 Example configuration which can be placed in the file `sg_frontend_multi_tenancy.yml`
     ```yml
     enabled: true
     server_user: kibanaserver